BlackPhinix/car-repair-web-template-/readme.txt

 - You do not have rights to redistribute,resell or offer files from this site to any third party

-- If you wish to remove backlink from the template, you need to donate min USD $10 to remove backlink (credits) form the template

-- If you have any question,feel free to contact us at webthemez@gmail.com

 - All images user here is for demo purpose only, we are not responsible for any copyrights.